 The factors relevant to designation, as set out in the consultation, can be assessed across three dimensions — with systemic significance emerging as the conclusion drawn from them.

-Assessment-level liquidity.
-Two questions sit here.
-How active is the underlying physical market — measured in transaction volume, frequency, and breadth of participants?
-And how robust is the data flow into the methodology — the number of price points captured, the diversity of contributors, and the ability of the assessment process to function in volatile or thin conditions?
+Two questions sit beneath this dimension.
+How active is the underlying physical market — measured in transaction volume, frequency and breadth of participants?
+And how robust is the data flow into the methodology — the number of price points captured, the diversity of contributors and the ability of the assessment process to function in volatile or thin conditions?
 A benchmark built on a liquid market with poor data capture is weaker than one built on a less liquid market with comprehensive data capture.
-Both layers need to be tested.
+Both layers need to be tested — from a compliance lens through review of assessments against methodology criteria, and from a business lens through commercial dependence and substitution risk.

-Breadth of dependence.
 How embedded is the benchmark in the contractual ecosystem?
-This is the test of how widely the assessment is referenced — in physical supply contracts, hedging programmes, financial settlement, and risk management frameworks.
+This is the test of how widely the assessment is referenced — in physical supply contracts, hedging programmes, financial settlement and risk management frameworks.
 The audit trail of contractual dependence is the evidence the FCA will weigh against the substitution question: if this benchmark were withdrawn, how disruptive would the substitution process be?

-Systemic significance is the conclusion the FCA will draw from these three inputs taken together — but it is not a sum.
-It is a profile.
+Systemic significance is the conclusion the FCA will draw from these three dimensions taken in concert — observed as a profile across them rather than calculated as a sum.
 A benchmark meeting the threshold typically scores highly on at least two of the three dimensions, with the third providing supporting evidence.
-No single dimension is sufficient on its own.
-A profile that is moderately positive across all three is generally insufficient.
+No single dimension is sufficient on its own, and a profile that is moderately positive across all three is generally insufficient.
 The FCA's judgement will be holistic but not arithmetic — and the difference between a designation candidate and a non-candidate is often whether the profile is strong on the dimensions that matter for the specific market the benchmark serves.

 This piece offers one approach to mapping the portfolio.
-Other compliance functions will reach the same conclusions through different routes — weighting the dimensions differently, segmenting by commodity class, or running the assessment at the methodology level rather than the benchmark level.
+Other compliance functions will reach the same conclusions through different routes — weighting the dimensions differently, segmenting by commodity class or running the assessment at the methodology level rather than the benchmark level.
 The framework that follows is illustrative, not prescriptive.
-What matters is that the assessment is being done.
+One may argue what matters is that the assessment is being done — proactively.

 Tier three — falling out of statutory scope.
 The benchmark profile does not meet designation criteria.
 Statutory regulation no longer applies.
 The compliance question becomes whether to maintain voluntary IOSCO alignment as a market quality signal, right-size governance to reflect non-designated status, or in some cases retire benchmarks that no longer justify the architecture.
 This is where the most efficiency can be captured — and where the most honest internal conversations need to be had about which benchmarks the firm should continue to publish.